tanersa/sharksJenkins/README.md

   - name: Create container using simple-devops-image \
     command: docker run -d --name simple-devops-container -p 8080:8080 simple-devops-image

     Finally, we can build jenkins job one more time and look at the logs.
+It should give us success output in normal circumstances since we are stopping and removing our instances and removing our images before creating new ones.
+By doing this, we achieve smart code deployment using **Ansible**.

+#### Dockerhub Leverage: